itobinpe/Pre-Calculus-Graphing-VB6/README.md

 # Pre-Calculus-Graphing-VB6

-A Pre-Calculus visual graph that graphs the parabolas of given input.
+A Pre-Calculus graphing calculator that visually graphs the given input.

 (Created during highschool)